life

 3. Continuous "Deep" Learning

 Reading Designing Machine Learning Systems by Chip Huyen was a game-changer for me.
-The book provided me with a comprehensive understanding of ML systems, evolving my notion of machine learning beyond just developing an End-to-End Pipeline, to a holistic Machine Learning Life Cycle - from data collection to deployment.
+The book provided me with a comprehensive understanding of ML systems, evolving my notion of machine learning beyond just developing an End-to-End Pipeline, to a holistic Machine Learning Life Cycle.
 Learning best practices in designing scalable and reliable ML systems is crucial for moving from experiments/internal projects to production-grade applications.

-The book particularly emphasized the significance of MLOps — a field that was coincidentally gaining momentum within our team thanks to a new colleague who moved to our company from AWS as an MLOps Architect.
-I have learned a lot from our conversations on Teal Organizations, Team Topologies, frameworks for Logical Thinking, and in general MLOps.
-Armed with this new knowledge, we proposed a re-architecture of our AI MLOps, focusing on scaling our infrastructure and improving the reliability of our models in production.
-This initiative was a key milestone in my journey, marking the transition from being a contributor to a thought leader in my team.
+The book particularly emphasized the significance of MLOps - a trend that was coincidentally gaining momentum within our team, thanks in part to a new colleague who had joined us from AWS as an MLOps Architect.
+Our discussions went beyond the basics of MLOps; I gained insights into concepts like Teal Organizations, Team Topologies and various frameworks for logical thinking.
+Aimed at this new direction, we proposed a re-architecture of our AI MLOps, focusing on scaling our infrastructure and improving the reliability of our models in production.
+This initiative was a key milestone in my journey, marking the transition from contributor to thought leader within my team.

 4. Tools for Enhanced Productivity

-When a person with ADHD who has always been an academic achiever finds themselves unable to change jobs, be it due to fear of change, high standards or even emotional attachment, they begin to devise personalized workflows to keep up with the increasing complexity of projects.
+When a person with ADHD who has always been an academic achiever finds themselves unable to change jobs, be it due to fear of change, high standards or even emotional attachment, they begin to devise personalized workflows to keep up with increasing complexity at work.

-Google Meets’ closed captioning and the Google Translate browser extension allowed me to better understand in-person and virtual meetings, ensuring that I remained an active participant in all discussions, regardless of language barriers.
-The move from Confluence to Scrapbox as a documentation tool in our company, which is coupled with DeepL for translations, helped me bridge the language gap and contribute more effectively in Japanese.
+Google Meets’ closed captioning and the Google Translate browser extension allowed me to better understand meetings, ensuring that I remained an active participant regardless of language barriers.
+The move from Confluence to Scrapbox as a documentation tool in our company, which is coupled with DeepL for translations, also helped me bridge the language gap.

 Outside the language barrier, Miro became indispensable for system architecture designs and big-picture mind maps, helping me and my team visualize and communicate complex ideas effortlessly.
 Tools like ChatGPT/Copilot for code improvement, debugging, and documentation significantly boosted my productivity.